jessihamel/geo_triangulate/README.md

 Upload any [GeoJSON](http://geojson.org/) file and click "Generate Map".

-Output is a GeoJSON FeatureCollection with triangle-shaped multiPolygons for each feature as well as triangles for empty areas (usually oceans or lakes)..
-(See below.)
+Output is a GeoJSON FeatureCollection with triangle-shaped multiPolygons for each feature as well as an additional feature for empty areas--usually oceans or lakes.
 Triangles are encoded in two dimensions similar to longitude and latitude, but can be converted to three-dimensional cartesian coordinates for 3D rendering.

 ## Example output